Tibbie Shiel

-Tibbie Shiel (1783–1878) was a Scottish figure who ran Tibbie Shiel's Inn on St Mary's Loch in the Scottish Borders and was known to many authors and poets, and the subject of numerous literary works.
+Tibbie Shiel (1783–1878) was a Scottish inn keeper who ran Tibbie Shiel's Inn on St Mary's Loch in the Scottish Borders and was known to many authors and poets, and the subject of numerous literary works.

 Life

 She was born Isabella Shiel in 1783, in Ettrick to Walter Shiel and his wife Mary.
 She was generally known by the pet name "Tibbie".
 She received only basic schooling and was employed generally on farm work in the Scottish Borders including working on the Ettrick sheep farm of Robert Hogg (1729-1820), where she certainly first encountered his son, James Hogg, later to become a famous poet.

 In 1806 she married Robert Richardson, a molecatcher by trade.
 They had three sons and three daughters.
 In 1823 the family moved to the idyllic spot of St Mary's Cottage at the south end of St Mary's Loch.
 The lands were owned by Lord Napier.
 Her husband died in 1824, soon after the move, and Tibbie was forced to support her family by taking in travellers.
 As the house stood close to the old coach road from Selkirk to Moffat, in an appealing location, this proved successful.

 The inn served ale and food and had 13 guest bedrooms.
 Its fame quickly grew for its hospitality and the beauty of its surroundings.
 Although occasionally referenced as "Mrs Richardson" she was generally known by her maiden name, Tibbie Shiel.

 As a close friend of James Hogg she said of him "he wrote a deal of trash but was a sensible man".

 Her son William ("Wullie") Shiel lived with her in her old age at the Inn, and appears with her in 19th century postcards.

 She died on 23 July 1878 at age 95.
 She is buried near her parents in Ettrick churchyard to the south-east.
 Her ghost allegedly haunts the inn.